-In extreme cases, their gums can change color — bluish purple, bright red or pale — from lack of oxygen.
-Also, a temperature of 104 or above requires veterinary attention.
+In extreme cases across dogs and cats, their gums can change color — bluish purple, bright red or pale — from lack of oxygen.

 - Take your pet’s temperature so you can accurately report it to the vet when you get there

 - Douse your pet in room temperature water, not cold or hot